-With the growing interest in environmental conservation and improved health of the environment, packaging has evolved into one of the indices for measuring a brand’s credibility, integrity, and commitment to environmental development.
+With the growing interest in environmental conservation and improved health of the environment, packaging has evolved into one of the indices for measuring your brand’s credibility, integrity, and commitment to green business initiatives.

-Research conducted by Trivium this year revealed that 74 percent of customers are willing to pay more for sustainable packaging.
-Meaning that you can increase your chances of selling a product by using the right materials to package it.
+Research has shown that customers are willing to pay more for products that use sustainable packaging.
+That means you can increase your chances of selling a product by using compostable or reusable packaging or recycled materials.

-Sustainable packaging is packaging with materials that are biodegradable, renewable, and eco-friendly.
-It includes all the measures a business takes to reduce or eliminate the adverse effect of packaging and shipping a product to the customer on the environment.
+Sustainable packaging uses biodegradable, renewable, reusable, compostable, or post-consumer recycled materials.
+Sustainability also encompasses all the measures your business takes to reduce or eliminate the adverse effect of packaging and shipping products, including end-of-life initiatives and reducing the amount of single-use plastics in your packaging.

 - Are my packaging materials biodegradable, reusable, and eco-friendly?

-- How will I source my packaging materials or how does my 3PL service provider source their packaging materials?
+- How will I source my packaging materials, or how does my 3PL service provider source its packaging materials?

-- What are the best packaging style and print processes for my product?
+- What are the best packaging styles and print processes for my product?

 - What shipping options are available to me?

-- Ensure that your packaging can protect your product throughout the supply chain.
+- Ensure that your packaging protects your product throughout the supply chain.

-- Educate your customers on what to do with the packaging material.
+- Educate your customers on how to reuse or recycle your packaging material.

-- Create a system that ensures that materials are used efficiently.
+- Create a system that ensures that packaging materials are used efficiently.